db-coder/OSLabs/Lab 11/130050007_130050046/readme.txt

 Testing:

 First we created mountdir and rootdir.
+Case 1: Using simple cipher
+../src/bbfs rootdir/ mountdir/ 0
+Case 2: Using AES
-Then ran ../src/bbfs rootdir/ mountdir/
+../src/bbfs rootdir/ mountdir/ 1
 Then we wrote a file in the mountdir, say: cat ../Makefile > foo Now, if we open the file from mountdir, it's decrypted but if we open from the rootdir it's encrypted.

-Note that this algorithm works for reading and writing the file and not if we edit a file as AES works for AES_BLOCK_SIZE only, so modifying a file whose size is not a multiple of AES_BLOCK_SIZE will give pains.
+Note that this algorithm works for reading and writing the file and not if we edit a file, as AES works for AES_BLOCK_SIZE only, so modifying a file whose size is not a multiple of AES_BLOCK_SIZE will give pains.

 We also tried simple cipher, in which instead of doing all these things we just replace buf[i] with buf[i]+1 in case of writing and buf[i] with buf[i]-1 in case of reading.
 This works in case of editing a file too.